 Attorney Lauren Levin Geary and her knowledgeable staff take have been working on the behalf of Philadelphia area injury victims for a long time – more than 25 years.
-We focus on individualized service and take the time to answer your accident-related questions, so you understand your rights.
+She focuses on individualized service and takes the time to answer your accident-related questions, so you understand your rights.

 First Steps After An Accident

 The seconds after a car crash are disorienting.
 Call law enforcement and report the collision along with your location.
 Some of the next steps include: